Software

 tidyashe

 ONS Annual Survey of Hours and Earnings.
 Experimental.
+Adds descriptions to occupation and industry and stiches files together.
 Works for files as they are in DfE, but may not work elsewhere.
-Adds descriptions to occupation and industry.